ecmwf/thermofeel/README.rst

   In publications, please use our paper in SoftwareX as the main citation for **thermofeel**.

 To cite **thermofeel** the code currently please use:
-Brimicombe C,Di Napoli C, Quintino T,Pappenberger F, Cornforth R and Cloke H,2021, *thermofeel: a python thermal comfort indices library*, https://doi.org/10.21957/mp6v-fd16
+Brimicombe C,Di Napoli C, Quintino T,Pappenberger F, Cornforth R and Cloke H,2021 *thermofeel: a python thermal comfort indices library* https://doi.org/10.21957/mp6v-fd16

-For referring to the latest release of **thermofeel** please use this DOI:https://doi.org/10.21957/mp6v-fd16_.
+For referring to the latest release of **thermofeel** please use this DOI: https://doi.org/10.21957/mp6v-fd16